Nancy Dillow: Early life and education

-Dillow was born in Toronto to Fraser Wiliam Robertson (1906–1977), a business writer for The Globe and Mail, and Genevieve Sarah (née Lempke) (1907–1993).
+Nancy Elizabeth Robertson was born in Toronto to Fraser Wiliam Robertson (1906–1977), a business writer for The Globe and Mail, and Genevieve Sarah (née Lempke) (1907–1993).
 Her grandfather was Robert Spelman Robertson (1870–1955), Chief Justice of Ontario.
 She graduated from St. Clement's School, then took a B.A. in Art and Archaeology, University of Toronto, graduating in 1952.

 Career

 In 1956, Dillow was hired by the Art Gallery of Ontario (then the Art Gallery of Toronto).
 She worked first as an assistant in the extension program, receiving a Canada Council grant in 1958 to study educational and curatorial methods in three museums in the U.S. (the Metropolitan Museum of Art in New York, the National Gallery of Art in Washington and the Cleveland Museum of Art).
 In 1959, she became curator of extension (assistant curator) in charge of the education program and installations and exhibitions organized by the gallery, including a retrospective of Jock Macdonald (1960) and of J. E. H. MacDonald (1966).
 In 1963, she was appointed head of the extension department, replacing Stewart Bagnani.